davide-giacomini/omnidirectional-robot-odometry/README.md

 ```
 rosservice call /reset_odom <x> <y> <theta>
 ```
+Where you put numbers inside the brackets.
 For example:
 ```
 rosservice call /reset_odom 2 2 0
 ```

-Where you put number inside the brackets.
 Notice that if you want to put a negative number, you must type `--` before the parameters.
 For example:
 ```
 rosservice call /reset_odom -- -1 2.1 1.3
 ```